 Now, obviously, most people would recommend that you use true maple syrup, but if you only have regular syrup you can give that a go as well.

-Also, if you don’t want a sweeter flavored bacon, you can add just a ½ cup of salt and a ½ cup of sugar.
+Also, if you don’t want a sweeter flavored bacon, you can add just a half cup of salt and a half cup of sugar.
 This is your bacon so feel free to play around with it as you see fit.
 You just need to make sure to include both salt and sugar in the curing process.

 3. Let the Fridge do the Work

-Once your mixture is created, you’ll want to rub it all over the bacon on every side.
+Once your mixture is created, you’ll rub it all over the bacon on every side.
 Make sure it is coated really well.

-Then you’ll want to place your pork belly in a sealable storage bag, like this.
+Then you’ll place your pork belly in a sealable storage bag, like this.
 You will need to seal the bag and leave it be.

-Once the seven days are up, you’ll want to remove the meat from the fridge.
+Once the 7 days are up, you’ll have to remove the meat from the fridge.
 You’ll need to rinse the pork belly.

-From there, you’ll want to place it back in the fridge on a baking rack with a pan underneath, so it’ll catch any moisture that drips during the drying process.
+From there, place it back in the fridge on a baking rack with a pan underneath, so it’ll catch any moisture that drips during the drying process.
 Be sure that the meat is left uncovered.

 When the meat is dry you can remove it from the fridge and move on to the next step in the process.